-32. An APRA-regulated entity must provide a copy of the recovery and exit plan to APRA following each review, within three months of the recovery and exit plan being approved by the Board.
+- 33.32.
+An APRA-regulated entity must provide a copy of the contingencyrecovery and exit plan to APRA on an annual basisfollowing each review, within three months of the contingencyrecovery and exit plan being approved by the Board. - 34.33.
+An APRA-regulated entity must notify APRA if it has activated its contingencyrecovery and exit plan.